-As one of the best continents to visit, Australia has become a very popular travel destination for its beaches (swimming, surfing, or snorkeling), natural wonders, and the ‘Outback’.
+As one of the best continents to visit, Australia has become a very popular travel destination for its beaches, natural wonders, and the ‘Outback’.
 There are activities to do for all ages and the larger cities of littered with museums, markets, and parks.

-Australia is a vast continent, part of the greater Oceania region, with a range of countries, capitals, languages, landscapes, and cultures.
+Part of the greater Oceania region, Australia is a vast continent with a range of countries, capitals, languages, landscapes, and cultures.
 Here’s a list and map of the Australian/Oceania countries and capitals.

 Map of Oceania Countries

 Not one to break the “Rule of Three”, the Australian continent knows that good things come as a trio.
 Australia, New Zealand, and Papua New Guinea are the three nations on this continent that are habitable.
 The rest of the Australian continent rests underwater.